yehudamakarov/personal-site-api/Readme.md

 And when running the app in a container (in order that the same exact code works with a different connection string (or the same,)) we can make an env variable `<keyname>=<keyvalue>`.

+## Kubernetes Secrets

+- secret from file using the google cloud json credentials - google-application-credentials-file
+- secret from literals - api-deployment-secret - with:
+    - GOOGLE_PROJECT_ID
+    - GITHUB_ACCESS_TOKEN